-The 3rd month and the 14th day of the year is a consistent day to celebrate the mathematical constant π.
+National Pi Day on March 14th recognizes the mathematical constant π.
 Also known as pi, the first three and most recognized digits are 3.14.
-National Pi Day is celebrated by pi enthusiasts and pie lovers alike!
+The day is celebrated by pi enthusiasts and pie lovers alike!

-- Discussing the significance of the number π
+- Discuss the significance of the number π.

-- Finding 3.14 deals in as many version of π as possible.
+- Finding 3.14 deals in as many versions of π as possible.
 For example

 Use #NationalPiDay to post on social media.

-The earliest known official, or large-scale celebration of Pi Day, was organized by Larry Shaw in 1988 at the San Francisco Exploratorium.
+In 1988, Larry Shaw organized the earliest known official or large-scale celebration of Pi Day at the San Francisco Exploratorium.
 The Exploratorium continues to hold Pi Day celebrations.